corda/corda/docs/source/tutorial-custom-notary.rst

 Similarly to writing an oracle service, the first step is to create a service class in your CorDapp and annotate it with ``@CordaService``.
 The Corda node scans for any class with this annotation and initialises them.
-The only requirement is that the class provide a constructor with a single parameter of type ``ServiceHub``.
+The only requirement is that the class provide a constructor with a single parameter of type ``AppServiceHub``.

 .. literalinclude:: example-code/src/main/kotlin/net/corda/docs/CustomNotaryTutorial.kt
    :language: kotlin